 A claim for benefits is a request for Plan benefits made in accordance with the Plan's claims procedures.
-These procedures for the Direct Pay Medical Plan C are described in this section.
-For the procedures applicable to your Managed Health Network (MHN) benefits or to Kaiser (if you are enrolled in Kaiser), please refer to the applicable Evidence of Coverage brochure.
+These procedures for the Direct Pay Medical Plan A are described in this section.
+For the procedures applicable to your HMO Plan (if you are enrolled in an HMO), please refer to the applicable Evidence of Coverage brochure.
 This section also describes the procedure for you to follow if your claim is denied in whole or in part and you wish to appeal the decision.